 - In case the applicant themselves will upload pre-secured recommendations, upload it to Additional Documentation under the Additional Information section.
 And in which case, note that a Fulbright Student Program Recommendation Letter Form’s first page (cover) must be added to pre-acquired recommendation letter/s.

 - Recommendations must be in English or provide English translation by an authorized translation service along with the original letter in Mongolian.
 Recommendation letters submitted separately from the online application will not be accepted.

-- Scanned copies of Diploma of all university degrees
+- Diploma of all university degrees (under Academic Materials)

-- Diploma scan must include all language versions (i.e., Mongolian Cyrillic, Mongolian Script, English, etc.)
+- Scanned copy/ies of notarized copy/ies of the diploma/s, must include all language versions (i.e., Mongolian Cyrillic, Mongolian Script, English, etc.)

 - In case the original is only issued in Mongolia, provide English translation by an authorized translation service along with the scanned copies of diploma/s in Mongolian.

-- Official transcript must be issued by the school administration on a letterhead with an official stamp.
+- Scanned copy/ies of official transcript/s issued by the school administration on a letterhead with an official stamp.